 1. Create A Moving Checklist

 There are probably a million and one things swirling around your mind, so crafting a moving checklist is a must.
+Especially if you’re doing a big move, like from the US to a property in Melbourne, Australia.
 A good moving checklist will help ensure you aren’t forgetting anything and keep your move on track.
 This is especially imperative for work relocation moves since they are often done in a condensed timeframe.

 Your moving checklist should detail all the tasks that need to be done before, during, and after your move.
 Even if a task seems menial, be sure to add it—it is often the smaller to-dos that seem to slip our mind.
 Add tasks that need to be done ASAP like house repairs and finding a real estate agent, as well as last-minute items like collecting your spare keys from friends and family and leaving behind the garage door opener.

 Footing the bill for a long-distance move could mean that you are shelling out an average of $4,890 to move a 2-3 bedroom home 1000 miles.
 Of course, this will vary based on how much stuff you have, how far you are moving, and the moving package you select, but either way, wouldn’t you prefer if someone else covered the cost?